New Small Business Chapter 11: Perfect Solution To Save Struggling Family Businesses

 - The Plan must provide for payment of the Trustee’s fees

-Having practiced Bankruptcy Law for 42 years, I have seen dozens of companies simply close their doors because they could not afford to pay for bankruptcy protection under a classic Chapter 11 Reorganization.
+Having practiced Bankruptcy Law for over 46 years, I have seen dozens of companies simply close their doors because they could not afford to pay for bankruptcy protection under a classic Chapter 11 Reorganization.
 Accordingly, I am thrilled that Congress has acted in a bi-partisan fashion to adopt the recommendation of experienced bankruptcy practitioners, judges and academics, to address the real need of our country’s struggling family businesses.

 While not all failing business can be saved, if the company